 4. They Encourage a Sense of Responsibility

 Another way pets can enhance your child’s development is through the sense of responsibility they can help to instil.
 This can be through things like regular feeding, washing and cleaning of hutches or cages.
+Children can get involved with the process of choosing the right food for their pet, such as Nutra Thrive for Cats if they've got a cat, and learning about pet nutrition.
+These are lessons that might be useful in later life!
 All these actions help children to learn the importance of looking after things and providing regular care.
 It can also give them a sense of satisfaction when they have carried out tasks involved with looking after their pet well.

 5. They Create Lasting Memories for the Whole Family